SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

    | Controller Method | A method of the single instance of the *SimulatorController* class is called in the process "Simulator Controller.exe".
 The arguments for the logical function are passed to the method in the order of their definition. |
    | Controller Function | A global function is called in the process "Simulator Controller.exe".
 The arguments for the logical function are passed to the method in the order of their definition.
 Good candidates are the controller action functions, which are provided by the different plugins.
 See [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#actions) for a complete overview. |

 4. The most versatile *Action Type* is obviously "Assistant Rule", since it allows you to do almost anything, but it requires very good programming skills in the area of logical programming languages like Prolog and forward chaining production rule systems.
-You may take a look at the rule sets of the Race Engineer to learn the language.
+You may take a look at the rule sets of the Race Assistants to learn the language.
+They can be found in the *Resources\Rules* folder in the program folder of Simulator Controller.
+Start with "Race Engineer.rules".

    When defining your rules, you can use the following predicates to connect to the given Assistant or even the "Simulator Controller.exe" process: